azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 1. Go to <https://powerbi.microsoft.com/features/>.

-2. Scroll down until you see the Try Power BI for free! section of the page, and select the Try Free\> button.
+2. Scroll down until you see the **Try Power BI for free!** section of the page, and select the **Try Free** button.

     ![Screenshot of the Power BI Try for free section.](media/setup3.png 'Power BI Try for free section')

-3. On the page, enter your work email address (which should be the same account as the one you use for your Azure subscription), and select Sign up.
+3. On the page, enter your work email address (which should be the same account as the one you use for your Azure subscription), and select **Sign up**.

     ![The Get started page has a field for entering your work email address.](media/setup4.png 'Get started page')